opf/openproject/docs/installation-and-operations/installation/docker/README.md

 You can now access OpenProject under [http://0.0.0.0:8080](http://0.0.0.0:8080).
 This endpoint then can be used in a apache reverse proxy setup as shown further up, for instance.

+Don't worry about one of the services (openproject_seeder) having 0/1 replicas.
+That is intended.
+The service will only start once to initialize the seed data and then stop.

 #### Scaling

 Now the whole reason we are using swarm is to be able to scale.